Enhance Your Well-Being with Ethically Sourced Products and Holistic Services in Liverpool

 The quantity of certain crystals coming to the market is far below the demand for them, so they become extremely expensive.
 This creates a market for cheaper alternatives.
 Crystal shops will sell mined crystals not up to the grade for jewellery, along with enhanced, artificial and even fake crystals.

 Gemstones have had alterations made to them for thousands of years to make them more desirable.
 The techniques employed in the jewellery industry without issue, do not fit in with the ethos of customers in the holistic trade.
-The main enhancement processes are: –
+The main crystal enhancements are: –

 These are all low-tech treatments carried out by miners themselves to increase prices, with some techniques hard to detect as they mimic natural processes.
-Wholesalers will not know if crystals have had treatment, so the chances that resellers online will know is very slim.
+Some wholesalers will not know if crystals have had treatment, so the chances that resellers online will know is very slim.

 You’ll find arguments either way online on whether a dyed crystal that is still natural or is now ‘man-made’.
 If you dye your hair blond, is it still natural hair?